Faculty-Student Mini Residencies at the UW Neltje Center

 The Neltje Center for Excellence in Creativity and the Arts is a 15,000 sq. ft. center for arts and culture located 20 miles southeast of Sheridan, WY in the foothills of the Bighorn Mountains that was an estate gift to UW from the artist, collector, entrepreneur, and philanthropist Neltje (1934-2021), who relocated to Wyoming from NYC in the 1960s.
 Neltje established herself as an abstract painter and champion of the arts in Wyoming and supported many local and state-wide arts and culture organizations throughout her life.

-Mini-Residencies provide a unique opportunity for an intensive period of study or multi-day workshop to take place at the Neltje Center at any time during the academic year, J-term, or summer semester.
+OPPORTUNITY: Faculty-Student Mini-Residencies provide a unique opportunity for an intensive period of study or multi-day workshop to take place at the Neltje Center at any time during the academic year, J-term, or summer semester.
 This remarkable setting offers a space of visual beauty, creative complexity and intellectual delight, encouraging collaborative, multi-day projects in an environment designed to spark new thinking.
+The Netje Center hosts approximately 6 Faculty-Student Mini-Residencies per calendar year, depending on availability and at the discretion of our team.

-We invite proposals from UW Faculty and Staff seeking to work collaboratively with their peers or enhance student experiences through immersive, in-depth work beyond the Laramie campus.
+We invite proposals from UW Faculty and Staff seeking to enhance student experiences through immersive, in-depth work beyond the Laramie campus.

-We also warmly invite professional artists, scholars, and thinkers from all backgrounds to submit applications to use the Neltje Center as a site for creative inquiry, research, and experimentation.
+We also warmly invite professional artists, scholars, and thinkers from all backgrounds to use the Neltje Center as a site for creative inquiry, research, and experimentation.
 Whether you're developing new work, seeking space for reflection, or hoping to connect with others in the field, the Neltje Center offers a peaceful, inspiring retreat to support meaningful exploration across disciplines.
+Rental details here.

 The application process asks you to review and acknowledge terms and conditions for use of the Neltje Center.
 By submitting an application, you agree to abide by the Center’s expectations regarding respectful use of the facilities, property care, community engagement, and adherence to safety protocols.
 These terms and conditions include: